 The project will connect two areas of current focused conservation activities.
 First, the Deer Creek Sanctuary is a parcel of 47 acres of upland mature oak and maple climax growth forest that has been involved in community conservation efforts from Scout projects, the Gering Trail and a native salamander study due to the vernal ponds.
 The other end of the project is the Preserve at Deer Creek and Eisenhower High (EHS) and Middle School.
 The Ecology Club at EHS most recently has created an ecological trail through the woods at the School and would like to expand their efforts north through the Golf Course and into the wetlands following Deer Creek to City Center.
 At City Center, there are efforts underway to benefit the environment with the Friends of the Library engaging with the Waukesha Green Team and several local civic groups to promote water conservation with a “Project Rainway” rain barrel auction, ABC Garden and bird habitat enhancement behind the new Library.
 This project would give a tangible point of consolidation for those conservation efforts and a community gathering point to begin and end the Wetland Ecology Trail.
 When complete, the project will remain sustainable with the committed involvement from the Scouts annual activities in Scout Park, coordinated monitoring by the New Berlin Land and Ecology Club and annual activities by the EHS Ecology Club.
 The City of New Berlin Parks, Buildings and Grounds Department is the ultimate authority over this project and will maintain oversight of this area as identified in the Parks and Open Space Plan 2016.

+To date, there has been a wetland delineation and there are several active volunteers working on other Grant components.
 In conclusion, this project will restore and make accessible to our public the Deer Creek corridor that flows through the most heavily urbanized area of the City of New Berlin.
-This proposal will establish a sustainable ecological trail with the use of variety of community volunteer groups and lay the foundation for additional community engagement and with the development and improvement of future park space and a means for the promotion of our local wetland ecology
+This project will establish a sustainable ecological trail with the use of variety of community volunteer groups and lay the foundation for additional community engagement and with the development and improvement of future park space and a means for the promotion of our local wetland ecology and bird habitats.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.